Volunteers rally for community sports

 “The money has helped us get through this lull and has eased the pressure of meeting some of our fixed costs.”

-With restrictions lifting the club has now reopened and is welcoming previous members back with arms wide open.
-The recent dairy moving day has also brought some new sharemilkers to town who have decided to sign up as Reporoa Squash Club members.
+With restrictions lifted the club has now reopened and is welcoming previous members back with arms wide open.
+The dairy moving day earlier in the year has also brought some new sharemilkers to town who have decided to sign up as Reporoa Squash Club members.

 “It’s great to be back at the club and to see people returning,” says Treena, “but it’s still a long road ahead as we adjust to this ‘new normal’.”